Actimel

 Actimel (known as DanActive in the United States and Canada) is a probiotic yoghurt-type drink produced by the French company Danone.

 Actimel earned over €1.4 billion (US$1.8 billion) in retail sales in 2006.

 History

-Actimel was invented in the 1980s when the first steps to developing a fermented milk based on Lactobacillus casei were already taken.

-It wasn’t until 1994 when it was commercially-launched in Belgium.
-The word Actimel was derived from the Dutch “Actieve melk” which translates simply as Active Milk.
+Actimel was invented in the 1980s when the first steps to developing a fermented milk based on Lactobacillus casei had already been taken.
+It was not commercially launched in Belgium until 1994.
+The word Actimel was derived from the Dutch “actieve melk”, meaning “active milk”.

 Scientific basis

 Claimed benefits range from reducing the incidence of diarrhea and rhinitis reduction for young children, to improvement of the immune function in adults and elderly people and reduction of duration of winter infections for elderly.

 A 2007 study published by the British Medical Journal suggests that the product could help avoid antibiotic-associated diarrhoea and limit Clostridioides difficile infections in elderly patients.